Arc flash: Arcing time

 Arcing time can be reduced by temporarily setting upstream protective devices to lower setpoints during maintenance periods, or by employing zone-selective interlocking protection (ZSIP).
 With zone-selective interlocking, a downstream breaker that detects a fault communicates with an upstream breaker to delay its instantaneous tripping function.
 In this way "selectivity" will be preserved, in other words faults in the circuit are cleared by the breaker nearest to the fault, minimizing the effect on the entire system.
 A fault on a branch circuit will be detected by all breakers upstream of the fault (closer to the source of power).
 The circuit breaker closest to the downstream fault will send a restraining signal to prevent upstream breakers from tripping instantaneously.
 The presence of the fault will nevertheless activate the preset trip delay timer(s) of the upstream circuit breaker(s); this will allow an upstream circuit breaker to interrupt the fault, if still necessary after the preset time has elapsed.
 The ZSIP system allows faster instantaneous trip settings to be used, without loss of selectivity.
 The faster trip times reduce the total energy in an arc fault discharge.

 Arcing time can significantly be reduced by protection based on detection of arc-flash light.
 Optical detection is often combined with overcurrent information.
 Light and current based protection can be set up with dedicated arc-flash protective relays, or by using normal protective relays equipped with an add-on arc-flash option.

-One of the most efficient means to reduce arcing time is to use an arc eliminator that will extinguish the arc within a few milliseconds.
-The arc eliminator operates in 1-4 ms and creates a 3-phase short-circuit on another part of the system, typically upstream at higher voltages.
-This device contains a fast contact pin that upon activation by an external relay, makes physical contact with the energized bus which then creates the short circuit.
-The arc eliminator will protect a human if they are standing in front of the arc flash event and the relays detect the arc flash by diverting the arc flash to another location, although the diversion may cause a system failure at the location the short-circuit was diverted to.
-These devices must be replaced after an operation.
+One of the most efficient means to reduce arcing time is to use an active arc flash mitigation device, e.g., an ultra-fast earthing switch (UFES).
+This type of arc flash mitigation device operates rapidly within a few milliseconds, creating a three-phase short-circuit to ground, which safely redirects fault currents away from the location of the arc flash.
+Upon activation by an external relay, a fast-moving contact pin makes physical contact with the energized bus, creating the short circuit.
+By redirecting the fault current, this action provides robust protection for personnel in close proximity to the arc flash and limits damage to equipment by reducing the exposure time to the high-energy event.
+After operation, the single-use contact pin needs to be replaced, while the main unit remains intact.

 Another way to mitigate arc flash is to use a triggered current limiter or commutating current limiter which inserts a low rated continuous current current limiting fuse that melts and interrupts the arc flash within 4 ms. The advantage of this device is that it eliminates the arc flash at the source and does not divert it to another section of the system.
 A triggered current limiter will always be "Current Limiting" which means it will interrupt the circuit before the first peak current occurs.
 These devices are electronically controlled and sensed and provide feedback to the user about their operational status.
 They can also be turned ON and OFF as desired.
 These devices must be replaced after an operation.